 There is so much to see and do here, the orientation course that runs in Myanmar covers so many awesome activities!
 Some of my highlights would have to be the circle train, which is a train that travels through various areas of Yangon, giving us the opportunity to see where we would be living and what sort of living conditions some people live in.

 It’s a great reminder to be humble and grateful when starting out in Myanmar, as life here is very different to life in western society.

 I also loved the Teacher Q&A where all the new teachers arriving had the opportunity to ask the foreign teachers that have been working here any questions they liked about working in Myanmar.

-This is done to get an honest and raw insight to what it is really like here.
-The language lessons with local staff member Sam, were a great introduction to basic Myanmar and of course the beautiful Shwedagon!
+This is done to get an honest and raw insight into what it is really like here.
+The language lessons with local staff member Sam were a great introduction to basic Myanmar and of course the beautiful Shwedagon!